aws/aws-toolkit-visual-studio/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 <!-- If applicable, add screenshots to help explain your problem. -->

-**Desktop (please complete the following information):**
+**Computer (please complete the following information):**

- - OS:
+- Windows Version:
 - Visual Studio Version:
 - AWS Toolkit for Visual Studio Version:

 **Additional context**
 <!-- Add any other context about the problem here. -->